deb1265/AI-Writer/README.md

 **📸  Visualize Your Content:**

 * **Image Generation and Processing:**  ✨  Create stunning images based on your blog content using DALL-E 3 and Stable Diffusion.
 Optimize your images for web use.
 (FIXME: More Stable Diffusion magic to come!)
+* **Document Summaries:** 📂 Quickly summarize local folders of PDFs, docs, and text files.

 **SEO Mastery:**

 * **SEO Optimization:** 📈  Boost your content's visibility.
 Alwrity generates SEO-friendly titles, meta descriptions, tags, and categories.
+* **DataForSEO SEO Audit:** 📊 Analyze any URL using DataForSEO to uncover keyword opportunities and on-page improvements.

 **🤖  Streamlined Content Publishing:**